craftercms/docs/source/system-administrators/activities/delivery/setup-delivery-using-aws-ami.rst

 3.2.1: Create a public / private key pair
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-On your local machine, generate a public / private key pair.
-On a terminal/console execute the following command:
+On your local machine, generate a public / private key pair using ``ssh-keygen``.
+CrafterCMS supports RSA, ECDSA-384, ECDSA-521 and ed25519 SSH keys.
+For example, to generate RSA keys, on a terminal/console execute the following command:

 .. code-block:: sh
    :linenos:

    ssh-keygen -m PEM -b 4096 -t rsa

 You will be prompted for the file name and a passphrase.
-Since Crafter will use this key as part of an automated process, do not enter a passphase (just hit enter when prompted.)
+Since CrafterCMS will use this key as part of an automated process, do not enter a passphrase (just hit enter when prompted.)

 Once the keygen process completes you should find a file at the location you specified.
 This is your private key.
 You will find another file at the same location with a .pub extension.
 This is your public key.